 To be ahead is to follow the other person in her/his movement because my attitude is to invite the other person in the movement or direction.
 This direction is felt as a will of the partner, but in reality, I give the will to the other person to move in a direction.
 To be ahead is controlling.
 It’s having an attitude that gives the other partner/friend the desire to do something, an action.

 During good Judo action, Tori and Uke can feel in their body and mind these 5 key principles.
-Tori receives the sensation of the Ukemi Uke felt the sensation of the projection.
+Tori receives the sensation of the Ukemi Uke feels this sensation during the Gake.

-Non-opposition can be explained through words, but not learned from them.
+Non-opposition can be explained through words, but cannot be learned from them.

-It is above all through feeling that we can learn it.
-The best way to learn it is through Ukemi.
-When an action is done with the 5 principles, we feel non-opposition provided we accept it.
+It is above all, through feeling that we can learn no opposition and Ukemi provides a good “tool” for this learning.
+When an action is performed with respect to these 5 principles, we feel non-opposition provided we accept it.

 In Judo, Ukemi brings knowledge.